Research catalogue

 Business School 2030: A Manifesto for the AI Operating Environment

-Business schools must redesign themselves as capability-and-proof institutions.
-Integrates the AI Matrix, FARABI, AI-OS, Orchestrated Intelligence, the AI Passport, and the Dynamic Research Continuum into a single operating model for schools that need to remain credible when AI assistance is everywhere.
+Business schools must redesign themselves as capability-and-proof institutions, integrating AI Matrix, FARABI, AI-OS, Orchestrated Intelligence, the AI Passport, and the Dynamic Research Continuum.

 2026 · Manifesto